 - Let cool completely on a wire rack, cover it with plastic wrap, and refrigerate for several hours (or up to 2 days) before serving.

-- Serve with a dollop of whipped cream dusted with cinnamon.
+- Serve with whipped cream dusted with cinnamon.

 For the whipping cream:

-- Beat cold cream with sour cream/cream cheese and powdered sugar in a medium bowl.
+- Beat 1 cup heavy cream, cold with 1 ½ tablespoons cream cheese and 3 tablespoons powdered sugar in a medium bowl.

 - Consistency of the cream: I like it to be thick but soft, so I whip it to medium peaks.
 But you can go all the way and beat it to firm peaks, similar to chantilly cream.